 Contrary to what police and the company state publicly, APLR cameras create serious concerns regarding individual privacy rights under the United States Constitution.
 To help you better understand the reason for worries about license plate readers tracking the movements of the average motorist, let’s take a closer look at what they do and how the use of the information they gather violates your rights.

-The ALPR system compares the plate number to databases containing lists created by federal, state, and local law enforcement agencies identifying plates associated with vehicles wanted in connection with criminal activity.
-Police officers alerted by the system regarding a vehicle with a plate matching one in the database can then take enforcement action to seize the vehicle and the driver and see where the situation progresses from there.
+ALPR cameras continuously scan passing vehicles and record specific data.
+This data typically includes motor vehicle information such as the license plate number, date and time of capture, location, and vehicle details such as color, make, or model.
+Automatic license plate recognition systems store the information in a searchable database for quick review and comparison.
+The system compares the vehicle plate number to databases containing lists created by federal, state, and local law enforcement agencies identifying plates associated with vehicles wanted in connection with criminal activity.
+Police officers are alerted by the system regarding a vehicle with a plate matching one in the database can then take enforcement action to seize the vehicle and the driver and see where the situation progresses from there.

 When people register their cars, their name and other personal information on file with the state becomes associated with the plate affixed to their vehicle.
 Consequently, tracking the movements of the car lets police track the activities of its driver.